anujdatar/duckdns-docker/README.md

 # DuckDNS Docker

-Update IP on DuckDNS periodically, with minimal dependencies.
+Update IP on DuckDNS periodically.
+Works with docker secrets.
+Tested on `amd64`, `armv7` and `arm64`.

 Uses Alpine Linux for a minimal footprint.
 Uses a cronjob to run the standard DuckDNS curl script using no external dependencies.

-Also works with docker secrets.
-Tested on `amd64` and `aarm64`

 ---